 Precise and concise decisions help in the efficient and steady running of the organization.
 As a manager, you should be able and willing to take up accountability for the results of every decision you make.

 Great leaders trust their people, especially with knowledge.
 They know very well their team can sense problems in the organization.
 And since humans have a subconscious bias that makes them more scared of ambiguity than risk, they make sure to present as much information as possible about the issue and communicate that they’re doing everything they can to fix it.

 Keeping things under wrap will not only make the team feel anxious but will also make them feel unsafe.
 If they know there is something wrong and are aware their leader hasn’t disclosed all the information, they’ll contemplate the worst possible results.
 And this is likely to frighten the leader’s team and make them lose trust in him.

 It’s a crucial skill that allows the manager to handle and solve common issues that arise at work.
 Problem-solving deals with problem identification and coming forward with the most suitable solution to tackle the problem.
 A manager with exceptional problem-solving ability sets himself apart from his team as it gives more confidence in the management role.

 6. Team Motivation

 Motivation is another fundamental management skill that you as a leader would require.
-It helps bring forward the desired employee response and behaviour.
+It helps bring forward the desired employee response and behavior.

 These methods might include simple gestures such as offering encouragement, recognition, showing interest in your employees’ lives outside the office, and letting your staff know you value them.